IBM/TAT-Banking/README.md

 ### 6. Deploy TAT Banking Application Using Multi-Architecture Images

 We created the multi-architecute images for TAT Banking, now let us use it to deploy the application into OpenShift.
 The following [artifacts](https://github.com/IBM/TAT-Banking/tree/master/docs/deployment) will be needed to complete the deployment of TAT-Banking application On Red Hat OpenShift.
+If you complete `Step 1` through `Step 4` then you will need to modify the following yaml files below by adding the manifest list image that you created on `step4'.

  * Customer.yaml
  * Account.yaml